davidwcleary/AMGD/README.md

 The shell is the interface between you and the kernel, the bit that is actually doing all the work.
 You may have come across BASH.
 This is the Bourne-Again Shell.
 Bash is both a unix shell and command language and is/was the default shell for most unix operating systems.
 Those of us with new Macbooks will see our default shell is now Zsh (the Z-shell), which is an extended, improved Bash.
 Confused?
 Don't worry.
 These are the idiosyncracies that one learns over time.

-The important point is that the shell is the **command line interpreter** taking the commands you write and giving them what they need to run properly.
+The important point is that the shell is the **command line interpreter** which takes the instructions (commands) that you write and gives them what they need to run.

 ### Directory Structure